Types of glamping

 Is glamping expensive?

 Despite its reputation as the upscale version of camping, glamping doesn’t have to be expensive.
-You can find breaks for all budgets, with options ranging from back to basics rental tents to exquisite hand-carved lodges.
+You can find breaks for all budgets, with options ranging from back to basics rental tents to smart hand-built lodges.

 Budget glamping sites tend to be in less touristy areas, away from popular places like the coast and national parks.
 The simpler you go – think camping pods where you’re expected to bring your own bedding and towels – the cheaper your trip is likely to be.